nicoud/LibX/README.md

 are small fish in an ocean.

 #### LibY may look unusual to Arduino beginners, used to see digitalWrite everywhere in the program.
-Beginners are not encouraged to structure their programs, use definitions and include files to avoid long lists of instructions.
+Beginners are not encouraged to structure their programs and use definitions and include files to avoid long lists of instructions.

 #### Let us follow 3 basic rules.
 1. Give explicit name and think "actions* an not "connections".
 "LedOn" and not "digitaWrite(pin,level)"